Is my organization eligible to apply for a grant?

-Projects should address a strategic gap in national tobacco control and avoid duplicating work already conducted (please consult previously funded projects)
+Projects should address a strategic gap in national tobacco control and avoid duplicating work already conducted.

 How much funding can a project receive?

-Proposals can be submitted for grants from US$50,000 up to US$350,000 per year.
+Proposals can be submitted for grants from US$25,000 up to US$250,000 per year.
 Short-term, one-year and two-year project proposals will be considered.

-Funding levels should be consistent with the scope and capacity of your organization.
+Funding levels should be consistent with the scope and capability of your organization.
 Cost reasonableness is a factor in the consideration of proposals.

 How do I submit a Project Idea?